mrduck/privacy-prediction-market/README.md

     - Verifiable random functions

 ## 🙏 Acknowledgments
 Sincere thanks to the ZAMA FHE Protocol team and community members for their hard work and selfless contributions.
-It is with your support that ZAMA Predict can achieve such high levels of privacy protection functionality.
+It is with your support that AegisPredict can achieve such high levels of privacy protection functionality.

 **Special Thanks**：[https://www.zama.ai/](https://community.zama.ai/) development team and all community contributors!